 Section VI.
 Non-Conforming Encroachments.

-Non-conforming encroachments are prohibited, except as provided in Section (b), below.
-The District will not issue permits for encroachments which are non-conforming.
+Non-Conforming Encroachments are prohibited, except as provided in Section (b), below.
+The District will not issue permits for Encroachments which are non-conforming.

-Any non-conforming encroachment upon or over the District’s Works of or within the District Area of Jurisdiction which 1) pre-exists the adoption of current Regulations; and 2) has been authorized by the District by a specific District-issued permit or the General Permit issued April 11, 2006, shall be deemed to be “grandfathered.”
+Any Non-Conforming Encroachment upon or over the District’s Works or within the District Area of Jurisdiction which has been authorized by the District by a specific District-issued permit, approval, or the General Permit issued April 11, 2006, shall be deemed to be “grandfathered.”

-No such non-conforming encroachments may be expanded or modified by any person except when expressly permitted to do so by a District-issued permit.
+No such Non-Conforming Encroachments may be expanded or modified by any person except when expressly permitted to do so by a District-issued permit.

-If a grandfathered encroachment is damaged or destroyed in whole or in major part, by or from any cause (including fire, flood or wind) and the damage sustained requires repair work replacing 50% or more of the encroachment, or costing more than the fair market value of the encroachment prior to the damage, then such grandfathered encroachment shall not be repaired, replaced, or reconstructed back into a non-conforming condition.
+If a grandfathered Encroachment is damaged or destroyed in whole or in major part, by or from any cause (including fire, flood or wind) and the damage sustained requires repair work replacing 50% or more of the Encroachment, or costing more than the fair market value of the Encroachment prior to the damage, then such grandfathered Encroachment shall be removed by the Landowner, or by the District at the sole expense of the Landowner.
+Alternatively, the Landowner may apply for a new Encroachment Permit to repair, replace, or reconstruct the Encroachment into a condition that conforms with these Regulations.

 Section VII.
 Excavation Activities.
 Any excavation within 300 feet of the centerline of the levee within the District Area of Jurisdiction shall require a permit from the District prior to commencement of any excavation activities.
 The District reserves the right to require all excavation activity to cease, and such excavation to be immediately refilled, when, in the opinion of the District, anticipated high water or other conditions within the area of excavation pose a threat to the levee stability or integrity.
 Whenever a landowner is allowed to conduct any excavation activities within the District’s Area of Jurisdiction, there must be a District representative present during the excavation and backfill activities, and presence of the District representative shall be at the landowner’s expense.

 Section VIII.
 Encroachment Permit.
-All encroachments, improvements, developments or use, existing or proposed, within the District Area of Jurisdiction“”, require a permit from the District.
-An encroachment permit must be obtained prior to commencing any physical work relating to the encroachment.
+All Encroachments, improvements, developments or use, existing or proposed, within the District Area of Jurisdiction (collectively “Encroachments”), require an Encroachment Permit from the District (“Encroachment Permit”).
+An Encroachment Permit must be obtained prior to commencing any physical work relating to the Encroachment.

-Encroachment permits issued by the District shall be subject to all requirements of the Regulations of the District, and shall be subject as required by law to all other state and federal regulations, including, but not limited to, Title 23 of the California Code of Regulations relating to “Standards for Encroachments” approved by the California State Reclamation Board.
+Encroachment Permits issued by the District shall be subject to all requirements of the Regulations of the District, and shall be subject as required by law to all other state and federal regulations, including, guidelines set forth in Title 23 of the California Code of Regulations relating to “Standards for Encroachments” approved by the State of California Central Valley Flood Protection Board (formerly the California State Reclamation Board).

-Approval and issuance of an encroachment permit shall be by the Board of Trustees or by the District Engineer as authorized by the Board of Trustees pursuant to these Regulations.
+Approval and issuance of an Encroachment Permit shall be by the Board of Trustees or by the District Engineer pursuant to these Regulations.